opnfv/apex/docs/release/installation/introduction.rst

 configuration files, prebuilt disk images, and the automatic deployment script (``opnfv-deploy``).

-An OPNFV install requires a "Jumphost" in order to operate.
-The bootable ISO will allow you to install a customized CentOS 7 release to the Jumphost, which includes the required packages needed to run ``opnfv-deploy``.
+An OPNFV install requires a "Jump Host" in order to operate.
+The bootable ISO will allow you to install a customized CentOS 7 release to the Jump Host, which includes the required packages needed to run ``opnfv-deploy``.
-If you already have a Jumphost with CentOS 7 installed, you may choose to skip the ISO step and simply install the (``opnfv-apex*.rpm``) RPMs.
+If you already have a Jump Host with CentOS 7 installed, you may choose to skip the ISO step and simply install the (``opnfv-apex*.rpm``) RPMs.
 The RPMs are the same RPMs included in the ISO and include all the necessary disk images and configuration files to execute an OPNFV deployment.
 Either method